Advantageous: Pre-production

 Advantageous in its feature form debuted at Sundance 2015.
 The foundation of the film was originally shot by Phang and Kim as a 23-minute short film, with ITVS for Futurestates.
-Phang is known to be heavily involved with the filmmaking process, she directed and co-wrote the film as well as achieved a shared editing credit.
+Phang directed and co-wrote the film as well as achieved a shared editing credit.
 Kim began as the star of the short film until Phang asked her to co-write the short into a feature.
 Pre-production lasted about a year while Kim and Phang took turns writing the short.
 The casting process was not too difficult because most of the cast were re-casts from the short.
 The film was influenced by Age of Innocence, Mad Men, Battlestar Galactica, and Ghost in the Shell.
 Phang was connected with most of her VFX artists from her previous film Half Life, in 2008.
 Phang wanted to create a city that was not recognizable, so they filmed in Manhattan, Brooklyn, Los Angeles, and San Francisco.
 Since the budget was so low, they also could not create a city from scratch, so having many different cities for locations was ideal for Phang.